Roymero/Weather-Forecast/README.md

 # Weather Forecast
 - Weather Software using OpenWeather API that shows you the current weather in any city.

-- Type the city name you want to search for in the search bar and press "enter"
+- Type the city name you want to search for in the search bar and press "enter".

 - Live demo [here](https://roymero.github.io/Weather-Forecast/) <-